eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

 #### Deleting a back-end instance via curl

 It is possible to delete a back-end instance using curl.
 The full JSON object has to be specified to identify which instance should be deleted.
-It is not possible to delete a default backend instance.
+It is not possible to delete a default back-end instance.

     {"name":"My Back-End","host":"localhost","port":8090,"contextPath":"","https":false,"defaultBackend":false},